Grannys Bay welcomes autumn arrivals when the migrating birds arrive each year.

 Seen all year round but in greater numbers in the Winter, as more fly in from the continent.

 These elegant looking birds are in the heron family and with their long white feathers and black legs it’s not hard to see why.
 However don’t be fooled by their beauty, their black beak is dagger like and very effective at snapping at the prey which they hunt in the estuary mud and saltmarsh pools.

 There are of course many more species calling the Ribble estuary their own, for more information please visit the RSPB Ribble Discovery Centre at Fairhaven Lake.

-Or why not go pick up some more spotting tips and see them for yourself on one of the monthly guided walk in the Ribble estuary which also start at the RSPB Ribble Discovery Centre.
+Why not pick up some more spotting tips and see the birds for yourself?
+Join one of the monthly guided walks in the Ribble estuary.
+They also start at the RSPB Ribble Discovery Centre.

 The RSPB Ribble Discovery Centre is just a few minutes’ walk from the mud, saltmarsh and sand dunes of the river Ribble, it’s the perfect base to discover the seaside and the fascinating wildlife which makes its home here.

 Have you taken any great photos of Migrating Birds?

 They’re amazing to watch, if you’ve caught any of them in your photos why not send them in?
 We’ll add them to this page and share them on our social media channels.